 To check whether the DU Library has access to the article, or whether you will need to request that article through Interlibrary Loan, follow these steps:

 1. Search one of the databases or the Library Search Box.
 It is usually easiest to search by title; if you have the exact title use quotation marks around it.
 It may help to add the author's name if you are doing a general keyword search.
 If the article is available, there will be a full text or full text PDF link to it.

 2. Search the Journals By Title list to see if the library has access to the journal.
 This will also tell you the years the Library has access to that journal and what database to find it.

 3. Try Google Scholar.
-If you search on campus, or if you are using your computer and have added DU Libraries to your Google Scholar Library Links, look for the Full Text @ Davenport U to the right of the article title.
+If you search on campus, or if you are using your computer and have added the DU Library to your Google Scholar Library Links, look for the Full Text @ Davenport U to the right of the article title.